First Month Pregnancy Diet – Foods to Eat & Avoid

 Megha Mukhija (Paediatric Nutritionist)

 Congratulations on the exciting news of your pregnancy!
 As you embark on this incredible journey, your body will undergo many changes, including cravings and aversions to certain foods.
-During the first month of pregnancy, it’s essential to maintain a healthy and balanced diet to support the growth and development of your baby.
-While there are foods you should avoid, there are plenty of delicious and nutritious options you can indulge in.
-In this article, we’ll explore the best choices regarding what to eat in first month of pregnancy, helping you make informed choices for you and your little one.
+During the first month of pregnancy, it’s essential to maintain a healthy and balanced first month pregnancy diet to support the growth and development of your baby.
+While there are some foods to avoid in first month of pregnancy, there are also plenty of delicious and nutritious options you can enjoy.
+In this article, we’ll explore the best choices for what to eat in first month of pregnancy, helping you make informed decisions for both you and your little one.

 Foods You Should Eat During the First Month of Pregnancy